 Description: Article 33 limits the total tax liability of an insurance corporation.
 Effective for taxable years beginning on or after January 1, 1998, the limitation, or "cap," equals 2.0 percent of gross premiums for life insurers.
-For all other insurers the limitation will remain 2.6 percent of gross premiums.
+Effective for tax years beginning after June 30, 2000 and before July 1, 2001, the limitation for all other insurers is 2.4 percent of gross premiums.
 An insurance corporation's tax liability equals the lower of (1) the tax determined under the cap, or (2) the tax determined on the highest of four alternative bases, plus the taxes on subsidiary capital and premiums bases.
-Special rules apply to taxpayers claiming Economic Development Zone (EDZ) or Zone Equivalent Area (ZEA) credits.
+Special rules apply to taxpayers claiming Empire Zone (EZ) or Zone Equivalent Area (ZEA) credits.